al3v/EKS-cv-website/README.md

 ## Get Service Information
 Retrieve information about the deployed service, including its link:
-PS: the service is in service.yaml
+PS: the service name is in service.yaml
 ```bash
 kubectl get svc fathcv-service
 ```